Dolly Parton's Imagination Library of Decatur County

 Decatur County Community Foundation, and Indiana Youth Institute.

-Decatur County United Fund will partner with Decatur County Community School Corporation again for the 2019 Camp Invention Program.
-See information below for the 2019 event.
+Decatur County United Fund partners with Decatur County Community School Corporation to provide the 2020 Camp Invention Program.
 Camp Invention is a program of the National Inventors Hall of Fame, a nonprofit organization dedicated to advancing the future of innovation and science, technology, engineering and math (STEM).

 The program is open to children entering grades K-6, regardless of school district.
 Campers explore technology while building confidence in their natural ability to dream and create.
 Camp Invention is focused on inspiring future innovators, building STEM skills and preparing children for the future by providing fun, hands-on activities that encourage creative problem solving, teamwork, entrepreneurship and curiosity.